Claualvarez/ECCB2020/Searching.md

      - PDB ID
    - Download as:
      - CSV
-   Save the csv file in your working_directoy (we will use it later).
+   Save the csv file in your working_directory (we will use it later).

    ![](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/PDBe_hemerythrin_download.png)